Back to blog

 Prompt payment discounts

 Many companies offer 10-20% discounts for paying on time.
 Set up a direct debit and you'll never miss it.
+Automating your bills is one of the simplest money wins.

 Steady tip: Set up bill reminders in Steady for your power payments — you'll get a notification 3 days before it's due, so you never miss the prompt payment discount.